 Ilulissat / Disko Bay, Greenland

 At the heart of Disko Bay - a UNESCO World Heritage Site - the Ilulissat Icefjord provides an extraordinary spectacle of almost surreal beauty.
-The sculptural icebergs continue their on timeless journey, shimmering with their eternal light.
+The sculptural icebergs continue on their timeless journey, shimmering with their eternal light.
 Vast pieces of ice break off from the bergs and rejoin the inexorable movement of the sea.
 Close by lies the town of Ilulissat, the region’s principal destination.
-Encircled by icebergs, it has retained a unique mix of traditional Arctic life, with multicoloured wooden houses, huskies and the leather tanners who still work today using the ancient methods of their ancestors.
+Encircled by icebergs, it has retained a unique mix of traditional Arctic life, with multicolored wooden houses, huskies and the leather tanners who still work today using the ancient methods of their ancestors.

 *Addition excursions, including a boat tour through the ice fjord, a walking tour of Sermermiut and the ice fjord, and sunset cruise through the icebergs and ice packs of Ilulissat are available on these days.